cavalen/vlab-azure/README.md

 - Port 3000 (Book Catalog API)

 **Playbook 03: BIG-IP**\
-The third playbook deploys a 2-NIC or 3-NIC BIG-IP instance (PAYG) using a supported ARM template:\
+The third playbook deploys a BIG-IP instance using a supported ARM template:\
 https://github.com/F5Networks/f5-azure-arm-templates

 **Playbook 04: Install/Update F5 Automation Toolchain (AS3, DO, TS)**\
-This one installs AS3 v3.20.0, TS v1.13.0 and DO v1.14.0 \
+This one installs the latest version of AS3, TS and DO \
-We need AS3 version 3.20 to be able to configure all of the services.
-Previous versions of AS3 will return an error

 **Playbook 05: Deploy Services using AS3**\
 Deploy all the services from Playbook #2 as Virtual Servers.\
 Hackazon (8443) Virtual Server includes a Declarative WAF policy.\
-as3.json is referenced by this playbook, and is the input for our declarative Rest API\
+Local `as3.json` file is referenced by this playbook, and is the input for our declarative Rest API\

 **Playbook 06: Get Infrastructure Information**\
 The last playbook displays information relevant for the lab, and saves that information in a local file: **info.txt**